 “Lapis.”
 Klyo narrowed her darkly lined eyes at her.
 “The one Faelan’s having run errands?”

-“That would be Whitley,” Lapis told her, fighting to remain pleasant.
+“That would be Whitley,” she told her, fighting to remain pleasant.

 Klyo lifted her lip in a snarl; Keril cast her a warning look, which she ignored.